margolisj/react-gcolor-picker/CONTRIBUTING.md

 1. Clone this repo with `git clone https://github.com/margolisj/react-gcolor-picker`
 2. Run `npm install` in the root folder
 3. Run `npm install` in the example folder
-4. In seperate terminal windows, run `npm start` in the root and example folders.
+4. In separate terminal windows, run `npm start` in the root and example folders.

 You should now be up and running with live browser reloading of the example website while you work on React components in the /src folder.